Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Introduction

 The passage from short-scale, microscopic motion to large-scale, emergent collective behaviours is at the heart of some of the deepest questions in modern theoretical physics.
 The problem may be framed as determining, from the intricate microscopic dynamics of a myriad constituents in interaction, the emergent degrees of freedom that are relevant for observations at large scales of space and time, and their own dynamics.

 Take the example of travelling surface-water waves.
 A local disturbance on a steady water surface -- say a finger touching it -- produces a complicated rearrangement of water molecules at microscopic distances.
 But the strongest effect on any local probe that is far enough away -- say a nearby floating leaf -- occurs when the surface wave, propagating out of the local disturbance, hits it.
 The surface wave is an emergent behaviour, with its own, new dynamics.
-In this case, it is obtained by linear response from the Navier-Stokes equations.
+In this case, it is obtained by linear response from the Euler equations with boundary conditions at the surface.
 Similarly, in a large class of many-body systems, strong correlations are expected to occur along trajectories associated with the propagation of ballistic, or slowly decaying modes, such as surface water waves or sound waves, and hydrodynamics is their emergent theory \cite{Spohn-book}.

-Despite the simplicity of the above example, a full mathematical understanding of how ballistic correlations emerge from the microscopic dynamics of statistical models is still missing.
+Despite the simplicity of the above example, a full mathematical understanding of how ballistic correlations emerge from the microscopic dynamics of particles ruled by the fundamental, deterministic equations of physics is still missing -- this is in contrast to significant progress for stochastic systems, see \cite{demasi2006mathematical,kipnis2013scalint}.
 Probing behaviours at long times is a monumental task.
-As far as the author is aware, the fundamental property of {\em ergodicity} of correlation functions -- that long-time averages do not fluctuate -- remains without a rigorous proof.
+As far as the author is aware, the {\em ergodicity} property of correlation functions -- that long-time averages do not fluctuate -- remains without a rigorous proof.
 Fully relating Euler-scale correlations to a universally defined {\em space of ballistic modes} has also been beyond reach.
-Except for special examples (e.g. the hard rod gas \cite{Boldrighini1983} and the Rule 54 cellular automaton \cite{klobas2019time}), there is no rigorous proof of {\em hydrodynamic equations} in strongly interacting systems whose dynamics is Hamiltonian or more generally reversible and deterministic, this being one of the most important challenges of mathematical physics.
+Further, there are only a few rigorous proofs of {\em hydrodynamic equations}: certain particle systems with conservative noise \cite{olla1993hydro,even2014hydro,komorowski2016ballistic,marchesani2018hydro}, and special examples in strongly interacting systems whose dynamics is Hamiltonian or more generally reversible and deterministic, including the completely integrable hard rod gas \cite{Boldrighini1983}, classical and quantum disordered anhamornic chains \cite{bernardin2019hydro,hannani2020hydro}, and the Rule 54 cellular automaton \cite{klobas2019time}.
+These are some of the most important challenges of mathematical physics